FAQs

 The possibility of side effects will depend on which hormonal contraceptive you are using and will differ from person to person.
 You may need to try more than one type of hormonal contraceptive to determine which is best suited to you.

-There has been evidence to suggest that breastfeeding alone can act as a form of contraception, although this will depend on a number of circumstances such as how long you have been breastfeeding and if your normal monthly cycle has resumed.
+Sometimes breastfeeding alone can act as a form of contraception, although this will depend on a number of circumstances such as how long you have been breastfeeding and if your normal monthly cycle has resumed.
 However, most doctors will generally recommend that you use additional contraception to ensure you are protected.

 No. HIV diagnostic tests cannot determine who passed the infection to who.